nathancy/LM-CEW-Automation-/OneTest/README.md

-#LM-CEW-Automation-
+# Sensor test module

-Isolated module used to test a single sensor
+Isolated module used to test a single sensor and its response due to objects in its proximity.